stepanataccolade/docsv2/sources/pipelines/resources/cluster.md

   type: cluster                             	#required
   integration: <integration name>				#required
   pointer:
-    sourceName : "test-aws"                 	#required
+    sourceName : "<string>"                 	#required
-    region: "us-east-1"                     	#required for some container services
+    region: "<string>"                     	#required for some container services
 ```

 * resource `name` should be an easy to remember text string.
 This will appear in the visualization of this resource in the SPOG view and in the list of resources in the Pipelines `Resources` tab.
+It is also used to refer to this resource in the jobs yml.

 * `type` is always set to cluster.